fikririsyad/eshop/README.md

 read and understand our code.
 We would be having a hard time trying to modify our code because it's so messy when we left it.
 It would be more difficult for us to identify the cause of an error.

 ---

+> Reflect based on Percival (2017) proposed self-reflective questions (in “Principles and Best Practice of Testing”
+> submodule, chapter “Evaluating Your Testing Objectives”), whether this TDD flow is useful enough for you or not.
+If
+> not, explain things that you need to do next time you make more tests.

+I think TDD flow might be useful for me in the future.
+As for now, I am still not used to the flow and sometimes confused on what I have to test.
+As for the correctness, I believe my tests have covered most of the code, but there might still be edge cases.
+As for the maintainable code, I believe using TDD flow has made my code a bit cleaner than before, and with the refactoring step, I can improve the code.
+As for productive workflow, I think writing the tests is the longest part of the whole TDD process.
+I still need to practice more so that I can improve my workflow.

+> You have created unit tests in Tutorial.
+Now reflect whether your tests have successfully followed F.I.R.S.T.
+> principle or not.
+If not, explain things that you need to do the next time you create more tests.

+I think the tests that I made have adhered to almost all of F.I.R.S.T principles.
+I believe my tests are fast and will show the results shortly after they are run.
+Each test case is also isolated from the others, and I've used setUp method for setting up the environment.
+All the tests will return the same result every time I run the tests, so it is consistent and repeatable.
+I think all assertions that I made are human-readable, and related to the context.
+As for the Thorough/Timely principle, I assume there are still unhappy paths that I haven't fully handled, so there might be errors that haven't been covered yet.

+---